 Alix A. Rosenthal

-Alix is an attorney in Oakland and San Francisco, specializing in real estate transactions, land use and election law.
+Alix is an attorney in San Francisco, specializing in municipal law, real estate transactions, land use and public ethics.
 She has lived in San Francisco since 1999.

 In 2006, at the urging of friends in the progressive movement, Alix ran for the San Francisco Board of Supervisors in District 8.
 To the surprise of many (including herself), she garnered almost 30% of the vote against a formidable and well-liked incumbent.

 In June 2010, Alix was elected to the San Francisco Democratic County Central Committee (DCCC), the governing body of the San Francisco Democratic Party, where she served as its Treasurer for two years.
-She won re-election in June 2012 to her second two-year term, and now serves as a Vice Chair.
+She won re-election in June 2012 to her second term, and now serves as a Vice Chair.
 For the June 2012 election, she assembled a slate of women candidates for the DCCC, and helped get many of them elected.
+She is up for re-election in June 2016.

-A longtime Burning Man participant, Alix serves on the Board of Directors of the Black Rock Arts Foundation, which promotes civic engagement by placing interactive public art projects around the world.
-In October 2011, she was elected Co-Chair of the Board of Directors of the California Music and Culture Association (CMAC), California’s only nightlife trade association, which advocates for the music and entertainment industry at the state and local levels.
-Alix has been a lifelong advocate for women, having founded the San Francisco Women’s Political Summit, and having served as President of the National Women’s Political Caucus (SF chapter).
+A longtime Burning Man participant, Alix served on the Board of Directors of the Black Rock Arts Foundation, which promoted civic engagement by placing interactive public art projects around the world.
+Alix has been a lifelong advocate for women in politics, having founded the San Francisco Women’s Political Summit, and serving as President of the National Women’s Political Caucus (SF chapter).
+Her clients have included the City of Oakland and the Golden State Warriors, whom she has assisted with major real estate developments in the Bay Area.
+She currently serves as corporate counsel for Sidecar, and she has advised other technology companies about transactions and municipal governance.

 I love your blog, Alix, keep on doing what you are doing!